Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows 75 active transport stops operating within Eaton - Pelican Point.
-These stops serve a mix of bus routes, totaling 3 individual routes.
-Collectively, these routes provide 327 weekly passenger trips.
+The analysis of public transport in Eaton - Pelican Point shows that there are 75 active transport stops currently operating.
+These stops serve a mix of bus routes.
+There are 3 individual routes in total, which collectively provide 327 weekly passenger trips.

-Transport accessibility is rated as good, with residents typically located 215 meters from the nearest transport stop.
-Service frequency averages 46 trips per day across all routes, equating to approximately 4 weekly trips per individual stop.
+The accessibility of the transport services is rated as good, with residents typically located 215 meters from the nearest transport stop.
+On average, there are 46 trips per day across all routes, equating to approximately 4 weekly trips per individual stop.

 Frequently Asked Questions - Transport